taunsquared/taunsquared.github.io/_open-lab-notebook/00-intro.md

 ## Presentations

-"What can we learn about brains by studying the movements of bodies?".
-Presented at the opening plenary session of the 2<sup>o</sup> Congresso Nacional de Psicomotricidade in Vila Real, Portugal.
+**"What can we learn about brains by studying the movements of bodies?"** Presented at the opening plenary session of the 2<sup>o</sup> Congresso Nacional de Psicomotricidade in Vila Real, Portugal.
 {% include video provider="youtube" id="TVzpkTZ-QwM" %}

-"The Cuttle Shuttle: Behavior and Learning in Predatory Sepia officinalis (Cephalopoda)".
-Presented at the 2017 CephsInAction & CIAC meeting "Cephalopod Science from Biology to Welfare", Heraklion, Crete.
+**"The Cuttle Shuttle: Behavior and Learning in Predatory Sepia officinalis (Cephalopoda)."** Presented at the 2017 CephsInAction & CIAC meeting "Cephalopod Science from Biology to Welfare", Heraklion, Crete.
 {% include video provider="youtube" id="CHrMDdK78Sk" %}

-["The Power to explore, test, and realize your scientific fantasies"](https://docs.google.com/presentation/d/1DFBbxP-ZavQUYMEbmpesrK9iEtjAFlNhhzzt3jA7duA/edit?usp=sharing).
-Presented at the 2017 Champalimaud Centre for the Unknown Student Retreat in Mafra, Portugal.
+**["The Power to explore, test, and realize your scientific fantasies."](https://docs.google.com/presentation/d/1DFBbxP-ZavQUYMEbmpesrK9iEtjAFlNhhzzt3jA7duA/edit?usp=sharing)** Presented at the 2017 Champalimaud Centre for the Unknown Student Retreat in Mafra, Portugal.

 ## Videos